srldl/javascript_test/README.md

 The option of drawing on the map can be turned off or on depending on whether you want to display coordinates only or update with new ones as well.

+This component is now a widget under https://github.com/npolar/mapdraw.js.